 When you choose fresh eggs, both you and your donor will receive a cycle of hormones to synchronize your reproductive cycles to ensure that your donor is ovulating when your uterus can support an embryo.
 Fertility drugs will help the donor’s eggs to mature, and prepare your uterus for pregnancy.

-At Virginia Fertility Associates in Richmond, VA, the doctor you choose will be with you throughout your journey.
+At Virginia Fertility Associates in Richmond, VA, your doctor will be with you throughout your journey.
 Our excellent fertility specialists are a kind and caring, world-class fertility experts with top credentials.
-They will be your ally in your efforts to conceive.
+They will be your allies in your efforts to conceive.

 Fertility is an intimate, private and sensitive issue.
 Our fertility specialists will listen to you, answer your questions and treat you with respect.
 We are committed to patient-centered care and support the active involvement of patients and their families.
 We will be responsive to your preferences, needs and values, and empower you to make choices, provide support and information.
 You can feel confident and safe with Virginia Fertility Associates.